Travel.State.Gov > Intercountry Adoption > Country Information > Nepal Intercountry Adoption Information

 Reissued with updates to health information.

 Exercise increased caution in Nepal due to the potential for isolated political violence.

-There is the potential for isolated political violence in 2018 as Nepal transitions to a new government following the completion of elections in 2017.
-Political demonstrations intended to be peaceful can sometimes escalate into violence, and may be met with force by Nepali authorities.
+Country Summary: Political demonstrations intended to be peaceful can sometimes escalate into violence and may be met with force by Nepali authorities.

 If you decide to travel to Nepal:

-Due to concerns regarding the reliability of Nepal's adoption system, any relinquishment cases received by the U.S. Embassy in Kathmandu will require complex investigations, which may include birth parent interviews and DNA testing.
-Although we have not yet received any such cases, and cannot estimate the amount of time needed for any individual investigation, we caution that investigations may require significant time and expenses that would likely raise the overall costs for prospective adoptive parents.
+Due to concerns regarding the reliability of Nepal's adoption system, any relinquishment cases received by the U.S. Embassy in Kathmandu will undergo a thorough Form I-604 determination, which may include birth parent interviews and DNA testing.
+We caution that Form I-604 determinations may require significant time and additional expenses that would likely raise the overall costs of the adoption for prospective adoptive parents.

 In addition to U.S. immigration requirements, Nepal has specific requirements that a child must meet in order to be eligible for adoption: